How to Invest $100 in 2026: Starting Small on the Path to Wealth

 Recommended ETF share

-Total-market ETF as core
+Total-market index fund as core

 Cash buffer

-$100 isn't an investment in the lump-sum sense — it's the kickoff for a recurring contribution.
-At a 7 % long-term S&P 500 average, $100/month grows to about $117,000 over 30 years.
-The leverage here is consistency, not size.
-Pick one broad-market ETF, set up auto-invest, walk away.
+$100 isn't a lump-sum investment in the classical sense — it's the ignition for a recurring contribution.
+With the S&P 500's long-run average (~10% nominal, 1928–2025), $100/month grows to about $228,000 in 30 years.
+The leverage here is consistency, not the amount.
+Pick a total-market ETF, set up the auto-invest, and forget the account.

 Recommended allocation

-⚠ What NOT to do with this amount
+⚠ What NOT to do with $100

-• Leveraged ETFs / options — total loss risk on micro accounts
+• Leveraged ETFs / options — total-loss risk on micro accounts

 Where to actually put the money

-Recommended broker
+Recommended brokers

-Fidelity / Schwab / M1 Finance
+Fidelity / Schwab / Robinhood

-What this amount could become over time
+What $100 could become over time

 Years 5 % p.a.
 7 % p.a.
 9 % p.a.